upf-gti/SignON-realizer/docs/InstructionsBML.md

 {
     type: "gesture",
     config: {
-        dominant: "right" || "left", // which hand is considered dominant.
+        dominant: "RIGHT" || "LEFT", // which hand is considered dominant.
 Only needs to be set once.
 Affects symmetry attributes.
 Defaults to "right".
     },
 }
 ```